 If you’ve ever wondered if there are special considerations that women on the keto diet should be aware of – keep on reading!
 Let’s dive into cyclical keto for women and discuss the benefits.

-I’ve talked about this topic before and I’ll continue talking about it forever.
-And that topic is cyclical keto.
-But I’m going to specifically talk about cyclical keto for women today since most my audience is female.
+I’ve talked about the cyclical keto diet before and I’ll continue talking about it forever.
+The topic of cyclical keto is really misunderstood.
+In this article, howerver, I’m going to specifically talk about cyclical keto for women since most of my audience is female.

 Let’s recap a bit!

 What is the Keto Diet?